ffyuanda/django-website/README.md

 # ffyuanda-website
-a practice django website from ffyuanda under construction...
+a blog website from ffyuanda
+under construction...